modelop/modelop.github.io/Getting Started/Data Pipeline Integration/index.md

 `bash -x setup.sh`
 `bash -x load.sh`

-Now, we need to inject these secrets into the Stream Descriptors by referencing to the secret with `secret://<secret-name>` in place of the value.
+Next, we need to inject these secrets into the Stream Descriptors by referencing to the secret with `secret://<secret-name>` in place of the value.
 Save them as `s3-input-secret.json` and `s3-ouput-secret.json`.

 For the input:
 ```